 Many people enjoy going to the movies once in a while, to eat some snacks and check out a new movie.
 Going to a theater is supposed to be a pleasant experience, not one in which a serious injury occurs.
 However, inside the viewing rooms, the entire space has to get dark to show the film.
 This makes it more difficult to see any hazards that could be in your walking path.
 Also, the theater will have a snack and refreshment area that can have spills and create slick patches on the floor.
 The food preparation process can lead to slip and fall hazards at the concession stands as well.

 The property owner of a movie theater is responsible for keeping the premises safe.
 They may be liable for visitors who are injured because of a wet floor or other factors.
-As an Atlanta, GA premises liability lawyer can explain, visitors may have a claim against the property owner if there was a dangerous condition that went unattended to or not fixed completely, the owner was aware or should have known about the hazard, and/or the owner did not repair or post enough warnings.
+As a premises liability lawyer can explain, visitors may have a claim against the property owner if there was a dangerous condition that went unattended to or not fixed completely, the owner was aware or should have known about the hazard, and/or the owner did not repair or post enough warnings.

 Here’s a real life example of how a slip and fall could occur at a movie theater.
 Let’s say that an employee was picking up trash and tidying in a theater, but hadn’t looked out for spills to mop up after the first showing of a movie.
 Once the previews for the next show started, the theater lights dimmed and new theater-goers started to enter and find their preferred seats.
 But a leak coming from the ceiling went unnoticed by both the staff member and guests, which led to a patron slipping and falling on the stairs, resulting in a broken hip.
 The movie theater owner may then liable, as the team at Council & Associates, LLC can attest, because the facts presented in this example satisfy the requirements needed to establish liability: